-With high bandwidth and fault-protection, the 10:1 attenuator has been designed to allow fuel injector and primary ignition waveforms to be measured using PicoScope oscilloscopes.
+With high bandwidth and fault protection, the 10:1 attenuator allows you to measure fuel injector and primary ignition waveforms using PicoScope oscilloscopes.

 The TA197 is a passive 10:1 attenuator.
-This means that a 10 V signal at its input will appear as a 1 V signal on the output.
-The TA197 allows voltages of up to 400 V at its input.
+This means that, for example, a 10 V signal at its input appears as a 1 V signal on its output.
+It allows voltages of up to 400 V at its input.
 It is designed for ground-referenced signals only, as it attenuates the signal path but not the ground path.

-The TA197 attenuator also increases the input impedance of the oscilloscope from 1 MΩ to 8 MΩ and can also be used when measuring the output of high-impedance sensors such as piezo knock sensors where connecting an automotive scope can attenuate the signal or induce a fault code.
+The TA197 attenuator also increases the input impedance of the oscilloscope from 1 MΩ to 8 MΩ, so can be used when measuring the output of high-impedance sensors such as piezo knock sensors where connecting an automotive scope can attenuate the signal or induce a fault code.

 |Input impedance||8 MΩ|

 The TA197 is designed for measuring automotive signals such as fuel injector and primary ignition voltages (nominally 6, 12 or 24 volts).
 Do not use this attenuator to measure mains voltages, secondary ignition or other hazardous voltages.

 Fuel injector and primary ignition signals contain short-duration high-voltage spikes: “inductive kicks”.
 We therefore recommend the use of two ground connections between the oscilloscope and the vehicle under test.
 Make one ground connection using the measurement test lead.
 Connect a second ground lead between one of the BNC connectors on the oscilloscope and a secure ground point on the vehicle such as the negative terminal of the battery.
 Misconfiguration and/or failure to follow these warnings may cause damage to the product and/or computer and could cause injury to yourself or others.

 Another product that comes in Pico Scope kits.
 These are a must for protecting your scope.

 The last thing I want to be without is my scope. so in order to protect it from voltage overload